 Spring 2010, First Journey North: Eight of the St. Marks juveniles left at mid-day March 24 on their first journey north!
 According to a PTT reading from #908, she (and probably #915 #910, #911, #914, #918, #925 and #926) reached Shelby County, Alabama— about 260 miles from the pen!
 Their next flight took them an additional 380 miles to Monroe County, IN, where an observer photo confirmed that they were all still together.
 As of March 29 they had flown another 73 miles to the Fountain County, IN, roughly 70 miles due east of the Piatt Co., IL stopover used during their ultralight-guided journey south last fall.
 Tracker Eva said a PTT reading for #915 on March 31 put them in Monroe County, Wisconsin.
 On April 1 Sara picked up their signals in the Necedah area.
 They successfully completed migration!"
 HOORAY!!!!!

-Fall 2010: Crane #926 (#26-09) with 27-06 (DAR) were found in Grundy County, Illinois, during an aerial survey on December 2.
-They were detected flying through western Kentucky on December 6and reported at Wheeler NWR, Morgan County, Alabama, on December 8.
+Fall 2010: Cranes #926 (#26-09) and 27-06 DAR were found in Grundy County, Illinois, during an aerial survey on December 2.
+They were detected flying through western Kentucky on December 6 and reported at Wheeler NWR, Morgan County, Alabama, on December 8.

-Spring 2011: Crane #926 (#26-09), still with 27-06 (DAR), was on her winter territory until at least the morning of March 2.
+Spring 2011: Crane #26-09 (#926), still with 27-06 DAR, was on her winter territory until at least the morning of March 2.
 The two were not found there on March 3, but were reported back at Necedah NWR by March 10.
 They were observed building a nest in May.
-Stay tuned for more nesting news.
+No chicks.

-Spring 2013: The pair #26-09 and her mate 27-06 (DAR) were detected on spring migration in Gibson County, Indiana on March 5, where they stayed at least through March 9 morning.
-The signal of Crane #26-09 was detected March 17 on Necedah NWR but she has not been detected since, and trackers don't know where she went.
-It was assumed that her mate 27-06 (DAR) probably completed migration with her and the pair may have moved off the frozen ponds to a more hospitable location.
-By late April or early May the pair had a nest together.
+Spring 2013: The pair #26-09 (#926) and 27-06 DAR was detected on spring migration in Gibson County, Indiana on March 5, where they stayed at least through March 9 morning.
+The signal of Crane #26-09 was detected March 17 on Necedah NWR and iit was assumed that her mate 27-06 DAR probably completed migration with her and the pair may have moved off the frozen ponds to a more hospitable location.
+By late April or early May the pair had a nest togethe but it failed in early May.
+The pair did not attempt a second nest this summer.

 Back to "Meet the Flock 2009"